Dual-slope imaging of cerebral hemodynamics with frequency-domain near-infrared spectroscopy: Methods

 \subsubsection{Data Quality Evaluation}

-To ensure that only sufficiently good-quality data were used for further analysis and image reconstruction, each data set was tested in terms of noise, coherence, signal amplitude, or voxel sensitivities, as described below.
-Bad sets were eliminated so they were not considered in analysis and their sensitivity region not included in \gls{senMat} \ie{the region under a bad set did not contain voxels used in image reconstruction}.
+\rl{To ensure that only sufficiently good-quality data were used for further analysis and image reconstruction, each data set was tested in terms of noise, coherence, signal amplitude, or voxel sensitivities.} Bad sets were eliminated so they were not considered in analysis and their sensitivity region not included in \gls{senMat} \ie{the region under a bad set did not contain voxels used in image reconstruction}.
 For both the visual stimulation and systemic \gls{ABP} oscillations, a threshold on the noise was applied.
 This threshold was evaluated by first high-pass filtering to \SI{1.7}{\hertz} \ie{above heart rate} to eliminate power from physiological oscillations.
-Then the average of the sliding windowed standard deviation (window size of \SI{10}{\sec}) was taken as the noise amplitude (corrected for power lost at low \gls{f} from the filter, assuming white noise).
-Channels with higher noise amplitude than an equivalent of \SI{1}{\micro\Molar} of \gls{dT} were considered bad and excluded from further analysis.
+Then the average of the sliding windowed standard deviation (window size of \SI{10}{\second}) was taken as the noise amplitude (corrected for power lost at low \gls{f} from the filter, assuming white noise). \q{R1C6a}{\rlA{Channels with higher noise amplitude than \SI{1}{\micro\Molar} in \gls{dT} were considered bad and excluded from further analysis as noise of this amplitude would dominate over responses associated with functional of physiological cerebral hemodynamics.}}